AngadKannaujiya/AngadKannaujiya/README.md

 ### Hi there 👋
-I'm a Aspirent Data Analyst.
+I'm a Aspirant Data Analyst.
 I have learnet Power BI, Tableau, Advance Excel. and currently learning Python.